Use Adobe Stock assets in Adobe Experience Manager Assets

 - Add the downloaded public key to your Adobe I/O service account.

-- In the AEM user interface, navigate to Tools > Cloud Services > Adobe Stock .
+- In the Experience Manager user interface, navigate to Tools > Cloud Services > Adobe Stock .

 - Click Create to create a configuration and associate it with your existing IMS Configuration.
 Select PROD as the environment parameter.